Maristella Agosti: Career

 Agosti is a researcher and professor, covering areas such as information retrieval, user engagement, databases, digital cultural heritage, and data engineering.

-Sheworked as Online catalogue designer at the Historical Archive of Contemporary Arts (ASAC) of Biennale di Venezia until 1976.
+She worked as Online catalogue designer at the Historical Archive of Contemporary Arts (ASAC) of Biennale di Venezia until 1976.
 From 1980 to 1983, Agosti worked in the UK, firstly at the London School of Economics (1980) and then at the School of Mathematics Statistics and Computing of the Thames Polytechnic (1983) as a NATO-CNR research grant holder.

 From 1981 to 1987 she was assistant professor at the Faculty of Statistics of the University of Padua, from 1987 to 1999 she was associate professor at the Department of Electronics and Computer Science of the University of Padua and then full professor at the Department of Information Engineering of the same University until retirement in October 2020.

 In 1990 she started the European Summer School in Information Retrieval (ESSIR).

 With Costantino Thanos and other experts she started the Italian Research Conference on Digital Library Systems (IRCDL).
 She has been the Chair of the Steering Committee of the International Conference on Theory and Practice of Digital Libraries (TPDL); member of the Editorial Board of the International Journal on Digital Libraries; member of the Editorial Board of Information Processing and Management, the Computer Journal and the Information Retrieval Journal.
-She has been responsible for the technical design and development of the Archival Information System (SIAR) of the Veneto Region (Italy) from 2006 to 2015 (SIAR Veneto).
+With Nicola Ferro and Gianmaria Silvello, she has been responsible for the University of Padua of the technical design and development of the Archival Information System (SIAR) of the Veneto Region (Italy) from 2006 to 2015 (SIAR Veneto).

-During her career, she has published more than 200 papers on the arguments of information retrieval, data annotations, access to digital cultural heritage collections, hypertext information retrieval, user engagement, digital libraries, data engineering, digital archives (a partial list is available on DBLP).
+During her career, she has published more than 200 papers on the topics of information retrieval, data annotations, access to digital cultural heritage collections, hypertext information retrieval, user engagement, digital libraries, data engineering, digital archives (a partial list is available on DBLP).
 In 2016 she won the Tony Kent Strix award for her work in many aspects of information retrieval and digital libraries.

 Currently, she is a member of the Galilean Academy, Class of Mathematical and Natural Sciences (Padua, Italy).